 The Official Registered Website of the Clan in Australia

 Clan Munro History

-The early history of our clan is interesting and controversial and we show a couple of other theories on the next page.
+On this page is a short version of the Munro history, taken with permission from the Scotland Clan Munro website.
+That website also provides further information sheets # on Clan history.
+The early history of our clan is interesting and controversial and some other views are provided on page three.
 It would be good to hear your views on that subject.

 From documentary evidence, they were well established by the middle of the C14th on the north shore of the Cromarty Firth in the area known as Ferindonald (Donald's land) after their legendary first chief.
 From this narrow base comprising the modern parishes of Kiltearn and Alness they gradually spread their sphere of influence northwards and eastwards into the fertile plain of Easter Ross.

 Initially, they held land as vassals of the powerful Earls of Ross but on the forfeiture of that earldom, directly from the Crown.
 In general a law abiding and peaceful clan, nevertheless when needs arose they stoutly defended their interests against more powerful neighbours.

 Loyal to the Crown, early in the reformation the Chief and his followers adopted the Protestant faith, a move which greatly influenced future clan policy.
 Under their Chief they fought on the continent in the 30 Years War and supported the Protestant succession to the British Crown against the Catholic Stuarts during the Jacobite Risings of the C18th century (Editor: during the Jacobite risings the Protestant Munro Clan stood with the Duke of Cumberland).